Local History - part 1

 Central planked door, set in a chamfered pointed surround and gabled with angle buttresses, above a blank trefoil, flanked by 3 light windows.

 To the first floor a single 2 light window.
 All windows have chamfered mullions, cornices, cast iron latticed bordered casements.
 To the right a square date panel inscribed AD 1847 in Roman numerals.
+Back to top

 Witham Hall Preparatory school